Pyrin domain: Function

 Proteins containing PYDs function as cytosolic pattern recognition receptors (PRRs) that sense damage-associated molecular patterns (DAMPs) and pathogen-associated molecular patterns (PAMPs).
 Homotypic interactions between PYDs in receptor and adaptor proteins trigger the downstream formation of the inflammasome.

 First, receptor proteins (such as NLRs and ALRs) are activated by their putative DAMP or PAMP ligands.
 These receptors undergo a conformational change, exposing their PYD.
 Generally, an adaptor protein (ASC) containing both a PYD and a caspase recruitment domain (CARD) is recruited, forming a PYD-PYD electrostatic interaction with the receptor's domain.
 More ASC-PYDs spontaneously self-oligomerize and form a multi-protein complex called an inflammasome.
 Pro-caspase-1 and caspase-8 are activated through an induced proximity mechanism.
 Caspase activity regulates multiple downstream pathways to trigger pyroptosis and the secretion of pro-inflammatory cytokines.

 Types

-Types of proteins containing a PYD include adaptors, apoptosis-associated speck-like protein containing a CARD (ASC), regulatory proteins such as pyrin or pyrin-only proteins (POPs), receptors like NOD-like receptors containing a pyrin domain (NRLPs), and AIM2-like receptors (ALRs).
+Types of proteins containing a PYD include adaptors, apoptosis-associated speck-like protein containing a CARD (ASC), regulatory proteins such as pyrin or pyrin-only proteins (POPs), receptors like NOD-like receptors containing a pyrin domain (NLRPs), and AIM2-like receptors (ALRs).